Scientific: Agave attenuata

 USDA 9 (with protection), 10-11

-Landscape Use: Accent plant in entryways and atriums in Phoenix where protection for full exposure to the outdoor elements is provided, under shade of trees, poolside agave, very nice container plant.
+Landscape Use: Accent plant in entryways and atriums in Phoenix where protection for full exposure to the outdoor elements is provided, under shade of trees, poolside agave, very nice container plant, for oasis and mesic landscape design settings.
+This is not an agave for Phoenix xeric or desert landscapes.

-Form & Character: Evergreen perennial, succulent, vigorously rosetting, soft, tropical.
+Form & Character: Vigorously rosetting, spreading, soft, inviting, delicate, tropical.

-Growth Habit: Clumps vigorously to 5' in height with equal spread.
+Growth Habit: Evergreen, succulent and fibrous, herbaceous perennial, clumps vigorously by producing many basal offshoots to 5 feet in height with equal to greater spread.

-Flowers & fruits: Produces a tall 'foxtail' like complex flower structure
+Flowers & Fruits: Produces a tall 'foxtail' like complex flower structure; fruit multicarpulate, sometimes produces bulbils.

-Temperature: Foxtail agave is quite sensitive to temperatures below 50oF, frost and freeze intolerant.
+Temperature: Foxtail agave is quite sensitive to temperatures below 45oF and above 110oF.

-Light: Mostly to full shade in Phoenix to full sun in southern California and south Florida and Hawaii.
+Light: In Phoenix, partial (only eastern exposures) to full shade; whereas, full sun in southern California, as well as in south Florida and Hawaii.

 Soil: Tolerant of all soil textures as long as the soil is well drained.
 This agave is moderately salt tolerant.

-Watering: Infrequently regular supplemental water is best in Phoenix, otherwise only very little to no supplemental water is needed in southern California.
-Supplemental water increases growth rate.
+Watering: Regular supplemental water about every two weeks is best in Phoenix, but in southern California only very little to no supplemental water is needed.
+Supplemental water increases growth rate and eventual size.

-Disease and pests: Agave weevil (Scyphophorus acupunctatus) will attack several agave species in the low desert of Arizona.
+Disease and Pests: Agave snout weevil (Scyphophorus acupunctatus) will attack several agave species in the low desert of Arizona.

-Additional comments: This is a very handsome small to intermediate agave that requires full protection in Phoenix in order to survive because of it's sensitivity to local extremes of heat and cold.
+Additional comments: This is a very handsome, intermediate- to large-sized agave that requires full protection in Phoenix in order to survive because of its sensitivity to local extremes of heat and cold.
+In southern California coastal areas such as in Los Angeles, this is the agave of choice (where cool plants mingle with the stars).
 There are several named cultivars that are outstanding - I would seek them out if I lived along the Pacific coast in Santa Barbara, California, where this agave thrives.
 They include: 'Kara's Stripes' PP#19,444 (patented, wide yellow leaves edged with green margins), 'Nova' (glaucous foliage), and 'Raea's Gold' (bright yellow to chartreuse foliage depending on light intensity).